firefly-iii/docs/docs/docs/data-importer/how-to-use/configure-import.md

 ### General detection options

 Sometimes imports contain duplicated lines.
 Use this option to remove them from your import.
 It almost never makes sense to import duplicate lines.
-These options don't apply to Nordigen and Spectre imports.
+These options don't apply to GoCardless and Spectre imports.

 ### Detection method